Plasterwork: Sponge

 The sponge (technically called a float), has a circle form and rough surface. it is fixed to a backing with a central handhold and is roughly the size of a standard trowel.
 Sponge is a variant texture technique and used normally on ceilings and sometimes in closets.
 Typically when using a sponge; sand is added to the mix and the technique is called sand-sponge.

-Care must be taken not to stand directly under your trowel when doing this as it is very, very unpleasant, and dangerous to get a grain of sand in your eye; which is compounded by the irritation from the lime as well.
-This combination can easily scratch the eye.
+Care must be taken not to stand directly under your trowel when doing this, as it can result in a sand or grit getting into the eyes, causing irritation and potential damage to the eyes.

 The lay-on and mix is the same as with regular texturing. however after a uniform and smooth coat is placed on the ceiling and the edges are cut in; a special rectangular sponge with a handle is run across the ceiling in overlapping and circular motions.
 This takes some skill and practice to do well.

 The overall look is a fishscale type pattern on the ceiling, closet wall, etc. Even though retarder is typically used; care must be taken to clean out the sponge thoroughly when finished as any plaster that hardens inside it will be impossible to remove.